 The mission of The Loomis Chaffee School is to advance the development of students in mind, body, and spirit through rigorous academic programs, an inclusive community, and an emphasis on engaged citizenship.
 The school, as its Founders intended, seeks to inspire in its students a commitment to the best self and the common good.

 The Loomis Institute was chartered in 1874 by five siblings who had lost all their children and selflessly determined to found a school as a gift to the children of others.
-Since its opening in 1914, the school has offered educational opportunities for boys and girls regardless of religious or political beliefs, national origin, or financial resources.
-Our students welcome the challenges of Loomis Chaffee's academic program, embrace opportunities to explore and pursue individual academic, athletic, artistic, and personal interests, and thrive in a community where their peers and faculty share a commitment to the best self and the common good.
+Since its opening in 1914, the school has offered educational opportunities for students regardless of gender, religious or political beliefs, national origin, or financial resources.
+Our students welcome the challenges of Loomis Chaffee's academic program, embrace opportunities to explore and pursue individual academic, athletics, artistic, and personal interests, and thrive in a community where their peers and faculty share a commitment to the best self and the common good.

 Since its inception, the school has adhered to and honored its Founders’ wishes: to foster a lifelong zeal for learning through a rigorous and diverse curriculum and to instill an abiding respect for others predicated on the egalitarian notion that neither religion, sex, geographical origin, nor financial standing will preclude a student from enrolling in the school.

 Through its first twelve years, the school educated both boys and girls, but in 1926 the girls moved to the historic Windsor center and the new campus of The Chaffee School to enable the faculty to focus on girls’ educational issues.
 For more than four decades, both schools enjoyed considerable success, even adhering to the Founders’ aspiration to remain tuition-free as long as the seed endowment allowed them to do so.
-In 1970, social and pedagogical opportunities reunited the two schools and led to the formation of The Loomis Chaffee School.
+In 1970, social and pedagogical opportunities reunited the two schools on the Island campus and a few years later to the formation of The Loomis Chaffee School.
 Capitalizing on the larger and coeducational student body, the school initiated significant curricular revisions by augmenting its already demanding core requirements with a broad range of electives in art, music, philosophy, religion, and physical education.

 Weathering the societal tumult and economic stagnancy of the 1970s, the school realized significant growth from the mid-1980s to today, enjoying a seven-fold growth in its endowment; a similarly exponential growth in the amount of financial aid awarded each year; an expansion of the faculty, now approximately 180 in number; and a doubling of the physical plant through the addition of several new dormitories, a visual arts center, a music center, a center for theater and dance, an admission building, and an athletics center.

-Today the 741-member student body, 33 percent of whom receive need-based financial aid, comprises 70 percent boarding students and 30 percent day students representing through citizenship and residency 50 countries and 33 states.
-To maintain its fiscal stability, the school relies upon the largess of its alumni, current parents, and other constituencies who this past year contributed more than $4.5 million to the unrestricted Annual Fund in support of the operating budget.
+In the fall of 2014, Loomis Chaffee entered its second century.
+Today the 736-member student body, 32 percent of whom receive need-based financial aid, comprises 70 percent boarding students and 30 percent day students representing through citizenship and residency 48 countries and 33 states.
+To maintain its fiscal stability, the school relies upon the largess of its alumni, current parents, and other constituencies who this past year contributed more than $4.8 million to the unrestricted Annual Fund in support of the operating budget.
 The dedicated full-time faculty continue their forebears' legacy of setting exacting standards for students, fostering in them a willingness to prize excellence in both the processes and the products of the learning community.
-Our rich and challenging liberal arts curriculum, enhanced by our signature centers and programs, provides unmatched opportunities for students to put learning into action and create lasting change.
+Our rich and challenging liberal arts curriculum, enhanced by our signature programs and centers — the Alvord Center for Global & Environmental Studies, the Norton Family Center for the Common Good, the Henry R. Kravis ’63 Center for Excellence in Teaching, the Pearse Hub for Innovation (PHI), and the Center for Diversity, Equity & Inclusion —provides unmatched opportunities for students to put learning into action and create lasting change.